There are two currencies in Cuba:

-American Express, MBNA, City Bank, Diner’s Club, Capital one, Egg, Marks & Spenser, Maestro, Alliance & Leicester, any MasterCard from a Canadian Credit Union, or any other credit card with US affiliation.
+American Express, MBNA, City Bank, Capital one, Diners, Egg, Marks & Spenser, Maestro, Alliance & Leicester, any MasterCard from a Canadian Credit Union, or any other credit card with US affiliation.

 Given that the CUC (Cuban Convertible Peso) is not traded internationally all transactions on credit cards are charged in $USD (remember that 1 CUC = 1 USD) and an administration fee of 3% is added.
-For example: if you buy something which costs 100 CUC you credit card will be charged $103 USD, and then you credit card company will convert the amount to your local currency on your credit card statement.
+For example: if you buy something that costs 100 CUC you credit card will be charged $103 USD, and then you credit card company will convert the amount to your local currency on your credit card statement.

 DEBIT CARDS & ATM (aka ABM)

-Debit cards have always been useless in Cuba but it's slowly starting to change.
-Now only the debit cards with a Visa or MasterCard logo on them work, but in an ABM (Automated Banking Machine) only the ones with a Visa logo works, for a MasterCard debit card you have to go inside the bank and see a teller.
-Another challenge though would be to actually find an ATM and one that works!
-They can be found only in major cities and some tourist areas, but there's no ATM in Cayo Coco.
-In retail Direct Payment (interac) with a debit card is not available anywhere in Cuba
+Debit cards have been ineffective in Cuba for a long time, but it's slowly starting to change.
+Now only the debit cards with a Visa or MasterCard logo on them works, but in an ATM (Automated Teller Machine) only the one with a Visa logo works, for a MasterCard debit card you have to go inside the bank and see a teller.
+The biggest problem remains to actually find an ATM, and one which is working!
+They can be found in larger cities and some major tourist areas.

 Top of page